DelaxyMC/XMemer/README.md

 # XMemer
-A twitter bot that tweets daily meme.
+A twitter bot that tweets daily meme (WIP)